gsakshay/n-peers/REPORT.md

 ## Logging and Debugging

 The program includes a logging function that prepends timestamps to messages.
 Debug mode can be enabled with the `-d` flag, which provides more detailed logging of events such as sending and receiving messages.

-## Docker Implementation

-The program is containerized using Docker, which allows for easy deployment and scaling.
-The `Dockerfile` sets up an Ubuntu environment, installs necessary tools, and compiles the program.
-The `docker-compose.yml` file defines multiple peer services, each running in its own container, facilitating the simulation of a multi-peer network environment.

 ## Conclusion